 This submission is made by GWRRG on behalf of itself and the Councils.
-The broader context for the proposed approach is discussed in more detail below, but reflects the increased importance of addressing waste quantities in an area with a growing population, against the backdrop of rising community expectations for the treatment of organic waste.
+The broader context for the proposed approach is discussed in more detail below, but reflects the increased importance of addressing waste quantities in an area with a growing population, against the backdrop of changed markets and community expectations.